-This biweekly case conference is held for all residents.
+This weekly case conference is held for all residents.
 A rotating group of attendings lead a discussion focusing on advanced patient evaluation skills and advanced clinical reasoning skills.

 A weekly case conference, led by a senior faculty member, who is presented a current ward or consult case by a junior resident.
 He leads a discussion about localization, differential diagnosis, pathophysiology, and treatment.